 These symptoms show that a person is clearly exhibiting some sort of serious heart complication, putting them at risk for heart attack.

-Reverse the Progression of Chronic Heart Disease
+Reverse the Progression of Chronic Heart

 Heart disease is not easily cured, especially if it is genetic, but the progression of the disease and the build-up of plaque in the arteries can be slowed, stopped, and sometimes even reversed with changes to the following areas of your life:

-- Diet: Eating less salt, watching fluid intake, minimizing fatty foods – these are all obvious changes that can improve your heart health.
+- Diet: Eating less salt, watching fluid intake, and minimizing fatty foods – these are all obvious changes that can improve your heart health.
 Knowing and doing, however, are two different things.
 Your doctor will help you establish a nutrition plan you can stick to given your financial constraints, cooking skills, and willingness to try different foods.
 It isn’t difficult to eat healthy with help and determination.

 - Exercise: A sedentary lifestyle is a dangerous lifestyle.
-Sometimes, the person with chronic heart disease has other bodily limitations that affect their movements.
+Sometimes, a person with chronic heart disease has other bodily limitations that affect their movements.
 Thankfully, exercise comes in many forms.
 You don’t have to run a mile every day to do enough for your health and wellness.
 With the support and encouragement of your doctor, you can develop an exercise plan that is feasible for the life you lead so you can prioritize movement and stay on a healthy track.

 - Behavioral modifications: Making changes to unhealthy behaviors is not easy, especially if they are ingrained habits that you have been practicing for years.
 Quitting smoking, minimizing alcohol intake, and increasing exercise are all examples of behaviors that need to be altered to improve your health.
-But your doctor will also discuss other potential changes that can improve your well-being, such as a career change or alterations to your living environment.
+But your doctor will also discuss other potential changes that can improve your well-being, such as a career change or alterations to your living environment

-How Osteopathic Medicine Treats Heart Disease
+How Osteopathic Medicine Treats Heart